Update to CKEditor 5 v42.0.0

 This release introduces new installation methods.
 We simplified dependency management, made CKEditor 5 bundler-agnostic, and improved the startup performance through separate CSS distribution.

-Read more about the details in the migration guides.
-These guides provide step-by-step instructions and examples to help you seamlessly transition to the new installation methods.
+The old installation methods are still supported, but we put them on the deprecation path.
+Detailed migration guides can be found in our documentation.
+These guides provide step-by-step instructions and examples to help you seamlessly transition to the new installation methods:

 Our legacy installation methods are still supported, but we put them on the deprecation path.
 You can learn more about this in the migration guide’s deprecation timelines section.